-Dr. Randy Leite, dean of the College of Health Sciences and Professions (CHSP), is an expert on family dynamics, the role of fatherhood, child custody and the effects of public policy on families, the latter being one of the most misunderstood, but having the most impact on families, he notes.
+Dr. Randy Leite, dean of the College of Health Sciences and Professions (CHSP), is an expert on family dynamics, the role of fatherhood, child custody and the effects of public policy on families.
+The latter is one of the most misunderstood, but has the most impact on families, he notes.

-Leite’s interest in the study of father involvement has developed from a changing national demographic that indicates nearly half of all children today are born to unmarried mothers, and over half of all children are growing up without their father residing in the home.
+Leite’s interest in the study of father involvement has developed from a changing national demographic that indicates nearly half of all children today are born to unmarried mothers, and more than half of all children are growing up without their father residing in the home.

 “The impacts of positive father involvement on many child well-being outcomes have been well-documented,” Leite says.
 “I believe it is important to understand those factors that may discourage or limit such involvement.”

-Leite’s interest in fatherhood is also reflected in his appointment by Governor Ted Strickland and reappointment by Governor John Kasich to serve as a member of the Ohio Fatherhood Commission where he works with other commissioners to enhance support for positive fathering across Ohio.
-To that end, Leite is also currently spearheading the University’s participation in a $400,000 federally funded project for the U.S. Department of Health and Human Services focused on keeping both parents actively involved in their child’s life when the parents do not live together.
+Leite’s interest in fatherhood is also reflected in his appointment by Gov. Ted Strickland and reappointment by Gov. John Kasich to serve as a member of the Ohio Fatherhood Commission, where he works with other commissioners to enhance support for positive fathering across Ohio.